cuban-opensourcers/cuban-opensource/README.md

 Awesome list of Cuban open source projects.
 Just to know what is being openly developed in Cuba...

 ## Android Apps
-- [BacheSMS](https://github.com/n3omaster/BacheSMS): Send SMS from Nuata Email.
+- [BacheSMS](https://github.com/n3omaster/BacheSMS): Send SMS from Nauta Email.
 - [BankDroid](https://github.com/rlazom/BankDroid): Transfermovil messages' cool interpreter.
 - [daxSmail](https://github.com/daxslab/daxSmail): Email client based on [k9mail](https://github.com/k9mail/k-9) with some changes to simplify configuring Nauta email accounts.
 - [Es WIFI_ETECSA?](https://github.com/daxslab/es_wifi_etecsa): Checks for security vulnerabilities while connecting to WIFI_ETECSA.
 - [Escala Geriátrica](https://github.com/daxslab/escala-geriatrica): "Escala Geriátrica de Evaluación Funcional Global" is an instrument used in Cuba to evaluate elder people autonomy.
 This is an Android implementation.
 - [FotoRecarga](https://github.com/daxslab/fotorecarga): Easily reload credit from  ETECSA coupons using the camera on your smartphone.
 - [MetroTrans](https://github.com/aleguerra05/metro_trans): Transaction viewer for Transfermovil Cuban app.
-- [NautaClear](https://github.com/n3omaster/NautaClear): Simple app to clean Nauta email acoount.
+- [NautaClear](https://github.com/n3omaster/NautaClear): Simple app to clean Nauta email account.
 - [ShakeItOff](https://github.com/jadolg/ShakeItOff): Turn off your Android phone screen by shaking it.
 - [UCIntlm](https://github.com/jadolg/UCIntlm): ntlm proxy (no root required) for Android.

 ## API
-- [rocketchat_API](https://github.com/jadolg/rocketchat_API) REST API wrapper for [Rocket.Chat](https://rocket.chat)
+- [rocketchat_API](https://github.com/jadolg/rocketchat_API): REST API wrapper for [Rocket.Chat](https://rocket.chat).

 ## Arduino & Pic related

 ### Libraries

-- [Si5351](https://github.com/pavelmc/Si5351mcu) an alternative library for the Si5351 etherkit official one, very small and with more clean signals.
+- [Si5351](https://github.com/pavelmc/Si5351mcu): an alternative library for the Si5351 etherkit official one, very small and with more clean signals.
-- [FT-857D CAT control](https://github.com/pavelmc/FT857d) a library that allows you to simulate a Yaesu Radio FT-857D with your arduino, very usefull for ham radio projects.
+- [FT-857D CAT control](https://github.com/pavelmc/FT857d): a library that allows you to simulate a Yaesu Radio FT-857D with your arduino, very usefull for ham radio projects.
-- [Yatuli](https://github.com/pavelmc/Yatuli) Yet another tune lib, you don't have a rotary encoder for a project? no problem use a linear potentiometer fot that.
+- [Yatuli](https://github.com/pavelmc/Yatuli): Yet another tune lib, you don't have a rotary encoder for a project? no problem use a linear potentiometer fot that.
-- [Bmux](https://github.com/pavelmc/BMux) you need a few buttons in your project but you run out of pins? no problem put up to 8 buttons in just one analog pin; with click and hold feature in the correct way.
+- [Bmux](https://github.com/pavelmc/BMux): you need a few buttons in your project but you run out of pins? no problem put up to 8 buttons in just one analog pin; with click and hold feature in the correct way.
-- [stepperUnipolar](https://github.com/pavelmc/stepperUnipolar) A non-blocking stepper Library to control unipolar Motors, with some tricks under the hood (power saving!)
+- [stepperUnipolar](https://github.com/pavelmc/stepperUnipolar): A non-blocking stepper Library to control unipolar Motors, with some tricks under the hood (power saving!)

 ### Projects